 If you pay for a one year or three year recreational fishing licence period online, over the phone or if you renew your licence using your renewal letter, you will receive a plastic receipt in the post.
 Evidence of payment is your receipt number, which must be able to be produced if requested by an authorised officer (until you receive your receipt in the post).

 If you pay for a three day or one month period, no receipt will be posted.

 Your fishing receipt must be carried whilst fishing.

-If your recreational fishing licence fee receipt has been lost or stolen, you can request a replacement by completing the application form for a replacement (PDF, 141.8 KB).
-You will be charged a $7.00 processing fee.
+If your recreational fishing licence fee receipt has been lost or stolen, you can request a replacement by completing the application form for a replacement (PDF, 35.82 KB).
+You will be charged a $8.00 processing fee for plastic card replacements.